These restrictions apply to the features described in Stored Objects.

 Can't reopen table: 'error occurs, even if the references occur in different statements within the function.

 HANDLER ...
-READstatements that invoke stored functions can cause replication errors.
-As of MySQL 5.5.7, such statements are disallowed.
+READstatements that invoke stored functions can cause replication errors and are disallowed.

 For triggers, the following additional restrictions apply: